- Winter semester

 - On campus

-Bachelor's degree in the fields of psychology, cognitive science, or in a related field with the emphasis of study on psychology and/or cognitive sciences.
+Bachelor's degree in the fields of psychology, cognitive science, or in a related field with an emphasis of study on psychology and/or cognitive sciences.

 Required ECTS credits: 180.